-With great sound and a plethora of features ranging from smart home control to the ability to act as a language interpreter, the Google Assistant-powered Home Mini gives you a lot of bang for your buck.
-The inexpensive Home Mini, which released in 2017, costs around $50 retail.
-But, you can often get a deal and purchase the device for .
-Although the Echo Dot is the most popular small smart speaker, the Google Home Mini still captured around 11% of the U.S. smart home speaker market share as of early 2019.
+With great sound, responsive microphones, and a plethora of features ranging from smart home control to the ability to act as a language interpreter, the Google Assistant-powered Home Mini gives you a ton of bang for your buck.

-In spite of the value, with all of the new smart speakers and displays coming onto the market, you might be staring at your Home Mini and thinking to yourself, “I wish I had a smart display,” or even “I wish I went with an Amazon Echo instead.”
+Despite the value, with all of the new smart speakers and displays coming onto the market, you might be staring at your Home Mini and thinking to yourself, “I wish I had a smart display,” or even, “I wish I had an Alexa device instead.”

-If you’re thinking about swapping out your Home Mini for one of Google’s larger smart speakers or displays or for another brand of device entirely, you can get a few bucks in cash or trade-in value out of your device.
-You’ll need to factory reset your device first though.
-This guide includes information on how to factory reset your Google Home Mini, as well as info on how to sell or trade in your mini smart speaker.
+If you’re thinking about swapping out your Home Mini for one of Google’s larger smart speakers or displays, or for another brand entirely, you can get a few bucks in cash or trade-in value out of your old hardware.
+Before you go trading gear in, you’re going to want to factory reset your speaker.